Subscription Cost Calculator

 Daily cost Yearly cost ÷ 365 $540 ÷ 365 ≈ $1.48/day

-• Streaming services: movies, TV, music, sports, and entertainment platforms.
+• Streaming services: video, music, sports, and entertainment platforms.

-• Software tools: design apps, office tools, productivity apps, and business software.
+• Software tools: productivity apps, design tools, AI tools, and work software.

-• Cloud storage: photo backup, file storage, and premium storage plans.
+• Cloud storage: backup and file storage subscriptions.

-• Newsletters and learning platforms: paid content, courses, and education memberships.
+• Newsletters and communities: paid content, online groups, and learning platforms.

 How to Reduce Subscription Spending

-Reducing subscription costs does not always mean canceling everything.
-The goal is to keep the services that provide real value and remove the ones you rarely use.
+The goal is not to cancel every subscription.
+The goal is to keep the services that provide value and remove the ones that quietly drain your budget.

-• Review your bank statement: look for recurring charges you forgot about.
+• Review your bank and card statements for recurring payments.

 Common Mistakes When Estimating Subscription Cost